 For more information about Steffi Hempel’s Beatles Tour then just click here to visit her website.

-Opening its doors for the first time in January 2017, the Elbphilharmonie is one of Hamburg’s most important and iconic buildings.
+Opening its doors for the first time in January 2017, the Elbphilharmonie is one of Hamburg’s most important and iconic buildings and definitely one of the most famous things to see in Hamburg.
 Situated on the banks of the river Elbe and surrounded by water on three sides, the Elbphilharmonie boasts 3 concert halls, a hotel and 45 private apartments, and also also has jaw dropping 360 degree views over Hamburg which can be enjoyed from the plaza viewing platform (this is free to go up to).

 As part of our Hamburg itinerary, our group was lucky enough to enjoy a behind-the-scenes guided tour of the Elbphilharmonie.
 After going up an 80m long escalator, we arrived at the plaza, where we were able to step out onto the balcony and enjoy the views over Hamburg.
 The windows are curved to give the effect of waves (in fact, the entire building is supposed to look like a giant wave), and as our guide told us, they are incredibly difficult to get made and incredibly expensive!